CocoGrub/React-pizzas/README.md

 react + redux PizzasMarket
 design not mine,look at description

-to start project type:
-yarn server

-and in another terminal
-yarn start
+yarn start to run the server and project concurrently